 biological filtration should be provided in order to maintain proper water conditions.
 The ideal pond will have a bottom drain to facilitate water changes and waste removal.
 With the addition of a high volume filter, many swimming pools have been successfully converted for use as koi ponds.

-A good diet - The appearance and health of koi are dramatically impacted by diet.
+A good diet - The appearance and health of koi are dramatically affected by diet.
 The

-staple diet of koi is a quality pellet or flake food that does not exceed 30% protein.
+staple diet of koi is a quality pellet or flake food.
 But to optimize growth potential and color, it is also important to supplement their diet.
 A balanced diet will vary seasonally to include a mix of

 wheat germ, protein, fruits, vegetables, plankton,